 Following a brief period in a primitive internment camp in North Africa, Schäfer and his comrades found themselves aboard an Allied vessel on their way to Canada.
 Following a long journey around the African coast, the ship would have slowly made its way across the Atlantic before docking in New York or Halifax.
 Offloaded under careful supervision, the PoWs were placed on a train heading West.
 It is likely that Schäfer was first interned in the tent camp of Ozada, Alberta, located at the foothills of the Rocky Mountain.
 Spending only a brief (but cold) period here, Schäfer was relocated to Camp 133 at Letbhridge, Alberta in the late fall or early winter of 1942.
 Camp 133, having only recently been opened, and its sister camp, Camp 132 in Medicine Hat, had been built to each accommodate over 12,000 PoWs.
 Surrounded by tall barbed wire fences and guard towers, PoWs made the best of their time by joining sports teams, playing in orchestras, taking educational classes, or by “walking the wire.”
 In 1943, Schäfer was photographed with a group of fellow PoWs and was authorized to send the photo back home.

-Two years later, Schäfer was working in one of the many PoW logging camps in Northwestern Ontario.
+In September 1944, Schäfer was sent to work for the Abitibi Power & Paper Co. at Camp 6 near Minataree, Ontario, one of the many PoW logging camps in Northwestern Ontario.
 Like many of these isolated labour projects, there were no barbed wire fences or guard towers and the PoWs were granted with considerable freedoms.
 While they worked eight-hour days, six days a week, the PoWs had ample free time and popular pastimes at these camps included hiking, swimming, canoeing, wood-carving, and reading.

 As the war in Europe finally ended in May 1945, many PoWs looked forward to finally returning home.
 Unbeknownst to them, the majority would have to wait years before returning to Germany.
 Schäfer, however, would never return home.
 On June 20, 1945, at the age of twenty-five, Johann Schäfer died in a drowning accident.